 What is the new normal?
 Is it homeschooling?
 Is it social distancing?
 Is it washing your hands every ten minutes?
 Is it working remotely?
 Is it sheltering in place?
 The answer to all those questions is… possibly!
 As we head into another month of social distancing it seems like we will have to acclimate to the new normal, or at least for quite some time.
 Keeping that in mind, we would like to go back and rehash the most important factor in managing your workforce, punching in.
-Clocking in and out of work is an essential piece to any business, and as AMGtime has scaled to a wide range of products and services that go far beyond time clocks, collecting data is still the backbone of our organization.
+Clocking in and out of work, insuring employees proper time and attendance is an essential piece to any business, and as AMGtime has scaled to a wide range of products and services that go far beyond time clocks, collecting data is still the backbone of our organization.

 Hygienic ways to punch in with little contact

-AMGtime has several different models of facial recognition devices that also include additional verification modes such as fingerprint and proximity badge.
+AMGtime has several different models of facial recognition terminals that also include additional verification modes such as fingerprint and proximity card readers.
 Though, the facial recognition method makes for a complete contact-free and hygienic punch transaction.
 An employee simply needs to step in front of a time clock and the device scans the face in order to complete the transaction of clocking in and clocking out without ever touching the device.

 Web Clock/PC Clock